Photon-HDF5/phconvert/README.md

 Finally you can download one of the provided notebooks and run it on your machine.
-To download all the notebooks in one step you can download the [phconvert zip](https://github.com/Photon-HDF5/phconvert/archive/master.zip), wich contains all the notebooks in the `notebooks` subfolder.
+To download all the notebooks in one step you can download the [phconvert zip](https://github.com/Photon-HDF5/phconvert/archive/master.zip), which contains all the notebooks in the `notebooks` subfolder.

 ### The phconvert library (for developers)